Nate Herbig: College career

 Herbig was named second-team All-Pac-12 as a junior after making six starts at right guard and one start at right tackle while missing six games due to injury.
-Following his Junior season, Herbig announced that he would forgo his final year of college to declare for the 2019 NFL Draft.
+Following his Junior season, Herbig announced that he would forgo his final year of college to declare for the 2019 NFL draft.

 Professional career

 Although initially projected to be a mid-round pick, Herbig's draft stock fell significantly after a poor performance at the NFL Scouting Combine that included a 40-yard dash time of 5.41 seconds, the slowest run of all 260 participants.
-He ultimately went unselected in the 2019 NFL Draft.
+He ultimately went unselected in the 2019 NFL draft.

 Philadelphia Eagles

 Herbig signed with the Philadelphia Eagles as an undrafted free agent on April 28, 2019.
 Herbig made his NFL debut on December 15, 2019, against the Washington Redskins.
 Herbig played in two games in his rookie season.

 Herbig made his first career start on September 13, 2020, in the Eagles' season opener against the Washington Football Team.
+In the 2020 season, he appeared in 15 games and started 12.

 After the team suffered injuries to both of their starting guards, Herbig started five games and appeared in five other games at guard for the Eagles in 2021.
 He was placed on the COVID list on January 3, 2022.
+In the 2021 regular season, Herbig played in 16 games and started five.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters.

 On March 15, 2022, the Eagles placed a restricted free agent tender on Herbig.
 After signing the tender, he was waived by the team on May 4, 2022.

 New York Jets

 On May 5, 2022, Herbig was claimed off waivers by the New York Jets.
+In the 2022 season, Herbig played in and started 11 games for the Jets.
+On January 7, 2023, Herbig was placed on injured reserve.

 Pittsburgh Steelers

 On March 16, 2023, Herbig signed a two-year contract with the Pittsburgh Steelers.
+On April 28, 2023, the Pittsburgh Steelers coincidentally drafted Herbig's younger brother, Nick Herbig, in the fourth round (128th overall) of the 2023 NFL draft.
+His brother plays linebacker and played for Wisconsin.

+On August 18, 2024, it was announced that Herbig had suffered a torn rotator cuff and was ruled out for the season.

+Washington Commanders

+On March 20, 2025, Herbig signed with the Washington Commanders on a one-year contract.
+He announced his retirement from professional football on July 29.

-Personal
+Personal life

 Herbig's father, Bruce, played football and basketball at Lewis & Clark College and his grandfather played football at Wheaton College in Illinois.
-His younger brother Nick plays linebacker at Wisconsin.
+His younger brother Nick was his teammate with the Pittsburgh Steelers and played linebacker at Wisconsin.